The Disability Tax Credit application process for Arthritis

 Should a Registered Retirement Savings Plan (RRSP) Rollover be Included in Your Financial Plan?

-A 2003 income tax act makes it possible for an RRSP plan to rollover to a dependent survivor, which includes a child or dependent suffering from arthritis.
+A 2003 income tax act makes it possible for an RRSP plan to roll over to a dependent survivor, which includes a child or dependent suffering from arthritis.
 Although this can be a solution to help children suffering from arthritis when they are adults, there are many hurdles to overcome including:

 • Court applications